 If you’ve ever considered painting your house exterior, you know it’s a big job!
-Learn how I got the entire project done in just a few days, and see my tips for DIY house painting.
+Learn how I painted my house in just a few days, and see my tips for how to paint a brick house.

 The big day is finally here, y’all.
-You’ve been waiting all summer long for me to finally paint the exterior of our house, and after a few false starts, we finally got it completed and I can’t even begin to tell you how excited I am that it’s done.
+You’ve been waiting all summer long for me to finally paint the exterior of our house.
+After a few false starts, we finally got it completed and I can’t even begin to tell you how excited I am that it’s done.

 As seems to be typical with these types of projects, I find myself asking why didn’t I do this sooner?!